 If the algorithm is computationally bound when performing hotspot analysis, continue pursuing the strategy described in this paper.
 If the algorithm is memory-latency bound or memory-bandwidth bound, then vectorization will not help.
 In such cases, consider strategies like cache optimizations or other memory-related optimizations, or even rethink the algorithm entirely.
 High level loop optimizations, such as –O3, can look for loop interchange optimizations that might help cache locality issues.
 Cache blocking, can also help improve cache locality when applicable.
-(See Cache Blocking Techniques which is specific to the Intel® Many Integrated Core Architecture (Intel® MIC Architecture), but the technique applies to the Intel® Xeon® processor as well.)
+See Loop Optimizations:Where Blocks are Required for methods of cache blocking.

 Step 4: Implement SIMD Parallelism Using Explicit Vector Programming Techniques

-Explicit vector programming includes features such as the Intel® Cilk™ Plus or OpenMP* 4.0 vectorization directives.
+Explicit vector programming includes features such as the vectorization directives first available with OpenMP* 4.0 .
 These optimizations provide a very powerful and portable way to express vectorization potential in C/C++ applications.
 OpenMP* 4.0 vectorization directives are also applicable to Fortran applications.
 These explicit vector programming techniques give you the means to specify which targeted loops to vectorize.
 Candidate loops for vectorization directives include loops that have too many memory references for the compiler to put in place dependency checks, loops with reductions, loops with user-defined functions, outer loops, among others.

-(See Best practices for using Intel® Cilk™ Plus for recommendations for using the Intel® Cilk™ Plus methodology and Enabling SIMD in program using OpenMP4.0” for how to enable SIMD features in an application using the OpenMP* 4.0 methodology.)
+(See Explicit Vector Programming in Fortran for how to enable SIMD features in an application using the OpenMP* 4.0 methodology.)

 Here are some common components of explicit vector programming.

-Both the Intel® Cilk™ Plus and OpenMP* 4.0 methodologies provide SIMD loops.
 The principle with SIMD loops is to explicitly describe the SIMD behavior of a loop, including descriptions of variable usage and any idioms such as reductions.
-(See Requirements for Vectorizing Loops with #pragma SIMD.)
-For a quick introduction to #pragma simd, see the corresponding topic for Intel® Cilk™ Plus and OpenMP* 4.0.)

 Traditionally, only inner loops have been targeted for vectorization.
-One unique application of the Cilk Plus #pragma simd or OpenMP* 4.0 #pragma omp simd is that it can be applied to an outer loops.
+One unique application of the OpenMP* 4.0 #pragma omp simd is that it can be applied to an outer loops.

-(See loops Outer Loop Vectorization , and Outer Loop Vectorization via Intel® Cilk™ Plus Array Notations, which describe using #pragma simd in outer loops).
+(See loops Outer Loop Vectorization which describes using #pragma simd in outer loops).

 Step 5: Measure SIMD performance

 Measure your application’s build configuration runtime performance.
 If you are satisfied, you are done!
-Otherwise, inspect -vec-report6 to get a SIMD vectorization summary report (to check alignment, unit-stride and using (SoA) versus (AoS), interaction with other loop optimizations, etc.).
+Otherwise, inspect the optimization report from -qopt-report-phase=vec for a SIMD vectorization summary and check alignment, unit-stride and using (SoA) versus (AoS), interaction with other loop optimizations, etc.

 Another approach is to use a family of compiler switches with the template –profile-xxxx.
-(These switches are described ‘Profile Function or Loop Execution Time.)
 Using the instrumentation method to profile function or loop execution time makes it easy to view where cycles are being spent in your application.
-The Intel® Compiler inserts instrumentation code into your application to collect the time spent in various locations. (data for identifying hotspots that may be candidates for optimization tuning or targeting parallelization.).
+The Intel® Compiler inserts instrumentation code into your application to collect the time spent in various locations.
+Use that data for identifying hotspots that may be candidates for optimization tuning or targeting parallelization.